Josep Trueta

-Josep Trueta i Raspall (/ca/; 27 October 1897 – 19 January 1977) was a Catalan surgeon and researcher from Spain.
+Josep Trueta i Raspall (/ca/; 27 October 1897 – 19 January 1977) was a Catalan surgeon and researcher.

 Biography

 Born in the Poblenou neighbourhood of Barcelona, Trueta came from a progressive minded family with medical and military backgrounds (his father was a doctor, his grandfather a military officer and his great-grandfather an Army surgeon).
 In his youth he felt called to an artistic career, being very keen on painting, and excelled in sports like fencing, but ended up studying medicine in the University of Barcelona.
 In the 1920s he temporarily moved to Vienna to further his studies and it was there that he focused on the development and application of innovative techniques for bone treatments, being considered because of this one of the fathers of modern traumatology.

 He started applying his methodologies for the treatment of workplace accidents, being hired as Chief Surgeon for the "Caja de Previsión y Socorro", an insurance company that treated 40.000 accident victims annually.
 In 1934 he developed the "Método Trueta", a technique for the treatment of wounded soldiers in the battlefield.
 His technique was initially considered too risky to be implemented in battlefield conditions and lacked support from other doctors.
 In 1935 he was named Director of the Surgery service at the Hospital de Sant Pau in Barcelona, a position he held during the Spanish Civil War.
 During the war, he applied his innovative methods and achieved a significant reduction in bone fracture related infections and a 90% reduction of gangrene cases.
 In 1938, having treated more than 600 battle related fractures without having to resort to a single amputation, he published his first medical text, the booklet "Treatment of War Fractures".